willothy/nvim-cokeline/README.md

   -- If you want a rhs component to be stateful, you can wrap it in a closure containing state. rhs = {..},

+  -- Tabpages can be displayed on either the left or right of the bufferline.
+  -- They act the same as other components, except they are passed TabPage objects instead of -- buffer objects. tabs = {
+    placement = "left" | "right",
+    components = {..}
+  },

   -- Left sidebar to integrate nicely with file explorer plugins.
   -- This is a table containing a `filetype` key and a list of `components` to -- be rendered in the sidebar.